brianacaywood/active-directory/README.md

 <img src="https://user-images.githubusercontent.com/131008349/233227735-e30727e1-1a7a-4c2f-ab27-912a8e2a7cb9.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create a client VM using the Windows 10 imaging that will access the domain controller later.
+Create a client VM using the Windows 10 imaging that will access the Domain Controller later.
 </p>
 <br />